-In July we also start selling tickets to our annual car and atv raffle.
-The drawing is not until November, but we encourage folks to buy tickets early and often.
+In July we also start selling tickets to our annual car raffle.
+The drawing is not until December, but we encourage folks to buy tickets early and often.

 While we have no official events in August, but it is filled with visitors enjoying all that Homer has to offer.

 September brings the close of the Halibut Derby along with the awarding of those prizes and - Our annual Volunteer Appreciation luncheon.
 We take the time to thank all of the many volunteers it takes to run an organization like the Chamber and choose our "Volunteer of the Year".